 Seen by many as a timeless, democratic art form, the quilt has evolved throughout United States history and continues to develop today.
 Made by a broadly under-recognized diversity of artistic hands and minds, the medium offers an opportunity to tell a rich and complicated story of our shared and contested history.

-Distinct narratives embedded in each of the exhibition’s quilts and coverlets provide insight into the lives enslaved and immigrant laborers, industrialization, and the nation’s expansion and emergence as a world power.
+Distinct narratives embedded in each of the exhibition’s quilts and coverlets provide insight into the lives of enslaved and immigrant laborers, industrialization, and the nation’s expansion and emergence as a world power.
 Contemporary examples show how artists have used quilts as an expressive medium from the countercultural period of the late 20th century to today, with works reflecting the perspectives of LGBTQIA+, Latinx, and Indigenous American artists responding to such issues as gun violence, racism, and Indigenous sovereignty.
-Visitors will also be able to access a visual database of the NAMES Project’s AIDS Memorial Quilt.

 The Frist Art Museum is supported in part by